Tonight’s chart covers a wider area of sky than we typically show. It’s in answer to a reader in Nashville, who wrote:

 The Winter Circle stars surround Orion.
 They don’t form a perfect circle … is anything ever perfect?
 Try starting at Capella and moving clockwise to Aldebaran, Rigel, Sirius, Procyon, Pollux, and Castor.

 This pattern of stars is not a constellation.
 It’s a lot of separate stars in different constellations.
 In other words, it’s what’s called an asterism.
-These same bright stars can be seen before dawn every late summer and early fall.
+From our Northern Hemisphere locations, these same bright stars can be seen before dawn every late summer and early fall.
 And they can be seen in the evening every winter.
 Hence the name Winter Circle.